fodela/BackEnd_notes/deployment.md

 #### Elastic Cloud Compute

 Elastic Cloud Compute or EC2 is a foundational piece of AWS' cloud computing platform and is a service that provides servers for rent in the cloud.

+#### Identity & Access Management (IAM)

+IAM is an AWS service that allows us to configure who can access our AWS account, AWS services, or even applications running in our account.
+IAM is a global service and is automatically available across all AWS regions.